jchavarri/javierchavarri.com/src/pages/data-first-and-data-last-a-comparison.md

 In the end, I would probably say that going one way or another largely depends on what are the values, intention and audience of the specific language or libraries.

 In BuckleScript's case, I think it made sense to go with the data-first approach, as it is targeting developers that come from JavaScript —an uncurried, object-oriented language— and are finding the new language for the first time.
-Because JavaScript is not a curried language, these developers might not find that much value in the advantages of data-last, while the more straight forward inference and better error messages and editor integration can be very helpful.
+Because JavaScript is not a curried language, these developers might not find that much value in the advantages of data-last, while the more straight forward inference, simpler error messages and better editor integration of data-first can be really helpful.

 ---